cmtoomey/archive-blog/_posts/2016-11-04-tableaudragrace.md

 Again, Snowflake destroys the competition.
 On average, the data they loaded in was 66% smaller than its raw form.
 I could talk about their micro-partitioning method, but I won't bore you.
 Suffice to say, it's a breakthrough method.
 MemSQL comes in second with some excellent string-encoding, and Redshift brings up the rear.
 One thing to note is that with Snowflake, I run a COPY command and that's it.
 The other systems, you have to specify different column encodings.
 Snowflake isn't only the fastest so-far, it's also the easiest to use.

 Google things about storage slightly differently.
-They uncompress the data to make it available for querying.
+The data is stored in a compressed format, with a fancy technology called [Capcacitor](https://cloud.google.com/blog/big-data/2016/04/inside-capacitor-bigquerys-next-generation-columnar-storage-format).
+They are always optimizing the files for performance, but they charge you for uncompressed storage, so that your costs are more predictable.
 That means that our data went from 10TB to around 100TB.
 Normally, that would be a major problem, but Big Query isn't built like other systems.
-Again, I could tell you all about Dremel and Colossus and Jupiter, but nobody wants to read technical papers on a blog (and you've got a lot of text so far).
+Again, I could tell you all about Dremel and Colossus and Jupiter, and how they play well with Capacitor, but nobody wants to read technical papers on a blog (and you've got a lot of text so far).
 Suffice to say, it's for a reason, so don't get too caught up with that 1000%.

 Similarly for Jethro, they operate on a different architecture and I don't want people to be biased.
 Their indices were huge (372% of original), but those are built for their query engine so that's totally ok.
 I do have to rank them accordingly, though.